pshima/petey5king.github.com/_posts/2012-3-30-sensu-a-collectd-replacement.md

 ---
 layout: post
-title: Sensu - A Collectd Replacement
+title: Sensu - As A Collectd Replacement
 ---

-Sensu - A Collectd Replacement
+Sensu - As A Collectd Replacement
 ============

 Preface